Arriving at a new destination as a wheelchair user can be challenging, especially if you don’t have accessible transportation arranged in advance.

 Wheelchair Taxi Toronto offers two kinds of accessible vans:

-- Mini Accessible Van (Side loading, for one small to medium size wheelchairs and up to four walk-on passengers)
+- Mini Accessible Van (Side loading, for one small to medium size wheelchair and up to four walk-on passengers)

 - Full Size Van (Rear loading, for larger wheelchairs, can accommodate up to three wheelchairs and up to six walk-on passengers)